devrev/DevRev-Community-Snap-Ins/circleci-snap-in/README.md

 # CircleCI Snap-in

 Snap-in that syncs pipeline, workflow and jobs to DevRev using webhooks.
 There is also a command to generate AI insights from the synced data.
-The insights could be one of the following:
+The insights are as follows:
-1. Flaky Test Issue Creation (issue_creation)
-  1. The command creates an Issue for the Flaky Test.
-  2. The issue includes details from the CircleCI API response like test name, classname, file, times flaked, and the workflow and job information.
-  3. The AI agent intelligently assigns the issue to the developer most recently associated with the code or test file, streamlining investigation.
-2. Intelligent Build Failure Analysis (build_failure_analysis)
+Intelligent Build Failure Analysis (build_failure_analysis)
   1. Command pulls build logs from CircleCI.
   2. Analyze the logs to identify root causes, error messages, and potential solutions.
   3. AI agent posts a comment on the associated DevRev issue summarizing the analysis and suggesting troubleshooting steps.